Normal forms of elliptic automorphic Lie algebras and Landau-Lifshitz type of equations: Introduction

 \section{Introduction}

-Automorphic Lie algebras are Lie algebras of invariants that originally arose in the context of integrable systems.
-They originated in the study of algebraic reduction of Lax pairs by Lombardo and Mikhailov \cite{lombardo2004reductions,lombardo2005reduction} related to the notion of reduction groups, proposed by Mikhailov in \cite{mikhailov1979integrability} and \cite{mikhailov1980reduction}.
-While a precise definition will be given in Section \ref{Sec2}, for now, the reader should think of automorphic Lie algebras as Lie algebras of meromorphic maps (usually with prescribed poles) from a compact Riemann surface $X$, originally the Riemann sphere, into a finite dimensional Lie algebra $\g$, which are equivariant with respect to a finite group $\Gamma$ -- the reduction group in the original context -- acting on $X$ and on $\g$, both by automorphisms.
-The case where $X$ has genus 0 has been extensively studied in the past decade by Knibbeler, Lombardo and Sanders \cite{lombardo2010classification,knibbeler2014automorphic,knibbeler2017higher,knibbeler2020hereditary}.
+Automorphic Lie algebras are Lie algebras of invariants that first emerged in the context of integrable systems.
+They originated in the study of algebraic reductions of Lax pairs by Lombardo and Mikhailov \cite{lombardo2004reductions,lombardo2005reduction}, related to the notion of reduction groups, proposed by Mikhailov in \cite{mikhailov1979integrability} and \cite{mikhailov1980reduction}.
+While a precise definition will be given in Section \ref{sec:Basics}, for now the reader may think of automorphic Lie algebras as Lie algebras of meromorphic maps (usually with prescribed poles) from a compact Riemann surface $X$ into a finite-dimensional Lie algebra $\g$, which are equivariant with respect to a finite group $\Gamma$ acting on $X$ and on $\g$, both by automorphisms.
+The group $\Gamma$ plays the role of the reduction group in the original context of integrable systems.
+The case where $X$ has genus 0 has been extensively studied in the past two decades by Knibbeler, Lombardo and Sanders \cite{lombardo2010classification,knibbeler2014automorphic,knibbeler2017higher,MR4072405,knibbeler2020hereditary}.
 More recently, hyperbolic automorphic Lie algebras have been introduced by Knibbeler, Lombardo and Veselov \cite{knibmod}.
-The study of Automorphic Lie algebras on genus 1 Riemann surfaces, also known as elliptic automorphic Lie algebras, has been initiated in the PhD thesis by Oelen \cite{oelen2022automorphic}, and which resulted in a classification by Knibbeler, Lombardo and Oelen in \cite{knibbeler2024classification}.
-One of the main objectives of the theory is to find certain normal forms of these algebras, which allows to establish the Lie-isomorphy type of the algebras.\\
+The study of automorphic Lie algebras on genus 1 Riemann surfaces, also known as elliptic automorphic Lie algebras, has been initiated in a PhD thesis by Oelen \cite{oelen2022automorphic}, which resulted in a classification by Knibbeler, Lombardo and Oelen in \cite{knibbeler2024classification}.
+One of the main objectives of the theory is to obtain certain normal forms of these algebras, which make it possible to identify their Lie-isomorphism types.
+In this context, the recent work by Knibbeler \cite{knibbeler2025uniform} contains a uniform construction of normal forms in the case of genus 0.